What is the proposed WHO Pandemic Preparedness Treaty?

 In May 2022 the MOD awarded contracts for the initial stages of Delivery Phase 3.
 This phase is expected to last several years and will eventually see the first boat of class, HMS Dreadnought, enter sea trials.
 Construction of the third boat, HMS Warspite, began in February 2023.

-According to the MOD’s 2022 Annual Report the programme remains on schedule, despite previous delays caused by the Covid-19 pandemic.
+According to the MOD, as of January 2024, the programme remains on schedule, despite previous delays caused by the Covid-19 pandemic.

-BAE Systems and Rolls Royce are the Tier One industrial partners in this project.
+BAE Systems and Rolls Royce are the main industrial partners in this project.

 Although the MOD has contracted directly with BAE Systems and Rolls Royce for production, an estimated 2,500 suppliers across the UK are working on the Dreadnought programme.
 BAE Systems estimates that its part of the programme alone will support a £7.5 billion supply chain across 1,500 British companies.

-Yet, it is unclear how much of the value of the overall programme rests with overseas suppliers.
-To date BAE Systems has contracted for the specialised high strength steel required for the submarines from a French supplier.
-The use of foreign steel in the construction of the Dreadnought class has raised many questions over whether more can be done to promote the British steel industry within MOD programmes.
+It is unclear how much of the value of the overall programme rests with overseas suppliers.
+BAE Systems has contracted for some of the specialised high strength steel required for the submarines from a French supplier, which has raised questions as to whether more can be done to promote the British steel industry within MOD programmes.
+In 2021 the MOD acquired the company Sheffield Forgemasters which, among other things, manufactures specialised steel and components for UK defence.

-To keep the programme on track, reduce risk and achieve cost efficiencies, additional investment for the early years of the programme was announced as part of the Autumn 2018 budget statement and the 2019 Spending Round.
-This was not extra funding for the programme, but money that has been re-profiled.
+In the early years of the programme investment was brought forward to keep the programme on track, reduce risk and achieve cost efficiencies.
+This was not extra funding for the programme, but money that was re-profiled.